What Are You Breathing? – Indoor Air Quality

 The US Environmental Protection Agency states that poor Indoor Air Quality is one of the top five environmental threats.
 So why does the EPA feel so strongly about Indoor Air Quality in homes and workplaces?
 Well, according to the EPA, indoor air is on average a staggering three to five times more contaminated than the air outdoors, and in some instances as high as seventy times.

-So, why is indoor air worse than outdoor air?
+Why is indoor air worse than outdoor air?

-- Modern day construction practices mean homes are being built more air tight in an effort to save energy and the environment.
+- Modern-day construction practices mean homes are being built more airtight in an effort to save energy and the environment.

-- Normal, everyday, living provides an ongoing source of airborne contaminants like dust, dander, chemicals and other allergens.
+- Normal, everyday living provides an ongoing source of airborne contaminants like dust, dander, chemicals and other allergens.

 In fact, it is estimated that the average 6-room home accumulates over 40 pounds of dust each year!